 Quirk, Paul J. and Sarah A. Binder, eds.
 The Legislative Branch (Oxford University Press 2005).

 Binder, Sarah.
-Forthcoming.
+2021.
 “The Struggle to Legislate in Polarized Times,” in Lawrence Dodd, Bruce I. Oppenheimer, and C. Lawrence Evans, eds., Congress Reconsidered, 12th edition, CQ Press.

 Binder, Sarah.
-Forthcoming.
+2021.
 “Legislative Stalemate in Postwar America, 1947-2018,” in Eric M. Patashnik and Wendy J. Schiller, eds., Dynamics of American Democracy: Partisan Polarization, Political Competition and Government Performance.
 University of Kansas Press.

 Binder, Sarah.
 2017.
 “Congress and the President: Legislating in Polarized Times,” in James Thurber and Jordan Tama, Eds., Rivals for Power, 6th edition, Rowman and Littlefield.

 Binder, Sarah and Forrest Maltzman.
 2016.
 "Is Advice and Consent Broken?"
 Congress Reconsidered, 11th edition, Eds.
 Lawrence C. Dodd and Bruce I. Oppenheimer.